Merrell AllOut Fuse Review Facts

 Regarding comfort it is necessary to mention that the overall feeling of the AllOut Fuse is excellent, Merrell’s commitment to a design in which the user is able to feel the ground during a run without losing plush comfort is an impressive achievement.
 The dynamic UniFly midsole offers comfort but never feels plush or unresponsive as a result.
 Experienced runners understand that training on steep terrains is a matter of acuity, and that being able to feel the ground beneath one’s feet provides a greater awareness of ground conditions and what hazards there are--and what risks can be taken—when running a trail.
 However, Merrell has managed to keep the foot snug and comfortable without diminishing ground feel with the AllOut Fuse.

 The style of the AllOut Fuse is one of the biggest advantages going for it.
 Unlike many trail shoes—even hybrids—the Fuse isn’t clunky-looking or awkward.
 Instead, its minimalist aesthetic achieves the look of a sleek high-speedster sprinting shoe rather than a hybrid shoe.
-Elegance and effectiveness is the key words that describe the look of the Fuse: it hides its true nature by being a bright, bold, dynamic-looking trainer instead of the hybrid shoe it really is.
-The fusion of colors that it comes in is eye-catching, , and the details within its overall aesthetic give the Fuse a great presence that cannot go unnoticed.
+Elegance and effectiveness are the keywords that describe the look of the Fuse: it hides its true nature by being a bright, bold, dynamic-looking trainer instead of the hybrid shoe it really is.
+The fusion of colors that it comes in is eye-catching, and the details within its overall aesthetic give the Fuse a great presence that cannot go unnoticed.
 In other words, it looks like a lit fuse about to go off.

 As previously mentioned, the Vibram method applied to most of Merrell’s shoes has changed for this edition to introduce a new technology in the AllOut Fuse.
 The new treatment consists of a mix of polymers and synthetic materials that serve as a coating to the outsole.
 This new coating provides high protection and prevents rapid deterioration of the outsole’s integrity.
 The materials used in the new mode of manufacture of the AllOut Fuse do not adhere to the shoe but are intrinsically part of it.
 And while the outsole is impressive in its durability, the rest of the shoe is made of similarly durable materials, as its midsole is made of Unifly technology, a high-grade EVA material that won’t lose its cushioning and responsiveness over time, and its upper is made from sturdy, wear-resistant AirMesh synthetic material.

 The advantage of not using polymers does not negatively affect the overall protection provided by the AllOut Fuse.
 As a shoe designed for mountain or asphalt, it has an intelligent design intended to protect feet against any hazards or rough terrain.
-Wearing a pair of the AllOut Fuse, he runner does not have to worry about having part of their feet vulnerable to harm or being poorly reinforced.
+Wearing a pair of the AllOut Fuse, the runner does not have to worry about having part of their feet vulnerable to harm or being poorly reinforced.
 The flexible band located in the forefoot allows a greater subjection and reaffirms footfall so that the runner will not suffer from the typical pain after a walk or run in the distal and medial phalanges of the foot.

 Merrell has also managed to surpass itself in the AllOut Fuse by obtaining an astonishing flexibility.
 It should be noted that very few hybrid shoes can be found on the market today with this level of sensitivity and recognition.
 The thin insole and the movable entwines within this shoe’s construction, allow an enormous flexibility.
 In addition, the midsole is well-equipped for excellent responsiveness and there’s a great amount of ground feel that the AllOut Fuse provides.

-The firmness of the AllOut Fuse is slightly reduced due to Merrell’s commitment to make them lighter and more flexible.
+The firmness of the AllOut Fuse is slightly reduced due to Merrell’s commitment to making them lighter and more flexible.
 The support on the fingers and the support under the ankle are very good, but the support is geared toward neutral runners, so those with pronation issues or falling arches may not find the support they need in this hybrid trainer.

 Few shoes are as versatile as the AllOut Fuse, and it's almost hard to believe how useful they are in almost any running condition.
 In terms of terrain--excluding sludge or water